NrupParikh/TestingInAndroid/README.md

 # Source Sets
 ### A SourceSet represents a logical group of Java source and resource files.

-- main: Contains your app code.
+- **main**: Contains your app code.
 This code is shared amongst all different versions of the app you can build (known as build variants)
-- androidTest: Instrumented Unit Test.
+- **androidTest**: Instrumented Unit Test.
 On Android Emulator
     - `androidTestImplementation** 'androidx.test.ext:junit:1.1.5'`
-- **test**[unit Test] : on JVM.
+- **test**[unit Test]: on JVM.
 More faster then androidTest.
 Contains tests known as local tests.
     - `testImplementation** 'junit:junit:4.13.2'`